Cristopher-Cruz/Face-Detection-Recognition/README.md

 4. Checks if there is a match between the encoded images and the live frames encoded

 The script uses **openCV** and the **face_recognition** api
+### Issues you might encounter :
+- Make sure the images loaded to train the program are in the correct folder.
+In this script, the image path is set to a folder named 'faces' in the same directory where the 'faceRecognition.py' resides

 ![image 1](res2.png)
 ![image 1](res3.png)